wyang342/school-interface-four/README.md

             puts ''
 ```

 What other parts of `run` can be broken out into their own methods?
 Maybe the large chunk of code where we get data to add a new student?
+What else?

 ## Release 1: Authentication